ST10257863/PROG7312-POE/README.md

 - **Attachments:** Users can upload images or documents related to their report.
 - **Google Maps Places Autocomplete:** The address field in the report form uses Google Maps Places Autocomplete to help users quickly and accurately enter their location.
 Suggestions are restricted to geocoded locations within South Africa.

+## Integration of Data Structures

+### Summary of Implemented Structures

+- **Binary Search Tree (BST):**
+  - Used to index and retrieve service requests sorted by their creation date.
+  - Enables efficient O(log n) search and in-order traversal for sorted display.
+  - **Example call site:**
+    `GET /Reports/TreeView` in `ReportController` calls `ListReportsSortedByDateAsync()` in `ReportService`.

+- **MinHeap (Priority Queue):**
+  - Used to prioritize unresolved or urgent service requests by their priority level.
+  - Supports O(log n) insertion and extraction of the most urgent request.
+  - **Example call site:**
+    `GET /Reports/PriorityQueue` in `ReportController` calls `GetTopUrgentReportsAsync()` in `ReportService`.

+- **Graph (Adjacency List):**
+  - Used to model relationships between service requests (e.g., by category).
+  - Enables efficient traversal (BFS/DFS) to find related requests.
+  - **Example call site:**
+    `GET /Reports/GraphView/{id}` in `ReportController` calls `GetRelatedRequestsByGraphAsync()` in `ReportService`.

+### Role in Service Request Status Feature

+- **Tree:**
+  Provides fast, sorted access to service requests, allowing users and staff to view requests in chronological order or search by date range efficiently.

+- **Heap:**
+  Ensures that the most urgent or unresolved requests are surfaced quickly, supporting escalation and prioritization workflows.

+- **Graph:**
+  Allows visualization and discovery of related or dependent requests, such as issues in the same category or area, supporting better decision-making and resource allocation.

+### Time Complexity Improvements

+- **Binary Search Tree:**
+  - Lookup, insertion, and deletion: O(log n) (on average, for balanced trees)
+  - In-order traversal: O(n)
+- **MinHeap:**
+  - Insertion: O(log n)
+  - ExtractMin (get most urgent): O(log n)
+- **Graph (BFS/DFS):**
+  - Traversal: O(V + E), where V = number of vertices (requests), E = number of edges (relationships)

+---

 ## Data Storage Implementation

-### Switching Between In-Memory and Database Storage
-You can easily switch between in-memory and database-backed storage by commenting or uncommenting specific lines in [`Program.cs`] see lines 15-23 in [`Program.cs`] for directions on how to switch between the two storage implementations.
-This allows you to choose the storage mode that best fits your needs for development or production.

-### Previous: In-Memory Storage
-Initially, the application used an in-memory repository (`InMemoryReportRepository`) to store reports and attachments.
-All data was kept in server memory and lost when the application restarted.
-Attachments were stored as base64-encoded strings, and all report data was managed using thread-safe collections.

-- **Reports and Attachments:** Stored in `ConcurrentDictionary` objects.
-- **Attachments:** Uploaded files were converted to base64 strings and associated with their reports.
-- **No Persistence:** Data was not saved to disk or a database; it was only available during the application's runtime.

-### Current: Database Storage with Entity Framework Core
+### Database Storage with Entity Framework Core
-The application now uses a database-backed repository for data persistence.
+The application uses a database-backed repository for data persistence.
 All reports, attachments, categories, and users are stored in a SQL database via Entity Framework Core (`AppDbContext`).
 This ensures that data survives application restarts and supports scalability.

 - **Persistence:** Data is saved in a relational database and remains available after restarts.
 - **EF Core:** The repository implementation uses `AppDbContext` for all CRUD operations.
 - **Attachments:** Uploaded files are stored in the database and associated with their reports.
-- **Production-Ready:** The application is now suitable for real-world use with robust data storage.
+- **Production-Ready:** The application is suitable for real-world use with robust data storage.

 ### Database Setup: Using LocalDB